FatStinkyPanda/Project-Firefly/README.md

 We aim to build a platform that redefines developer productivity.
 Here are the key features we are building towards:

 - **🔌 Universal LLM Gateway:**
   Break free from vendor lock-in.
 Open-Antigravity is designed as a universal translation layer for Large Language Models.
-Connect to anything from OpenAI's GPT-5, Anthropic's Claude, and Google's Gemini to open models like Llama and specialized APIs like Deepseek or Kimi.
+Connect to anything from OpenAI's GPT-5, Anthropic's Claude, and Google's Gemini to open models like Llama, Grok, and Qwen, or specialized APIs like Deepseek and Kimi.
 A unified interface means your agents and tools work seamlessly across all of them.

 - **🤖 Agent-First Workflow:**
   Delegate high-level tasks like "implement a new API endpoint for user authentication" or "refactor the database schema and update all related services" to AI agents powered by your chosen LLM.